juliendenize/eztorch/docs/source/contributions/comedian.md

 ## Acknowledgment
-This publication was made possible by the use of the Factory-AI supercomputer, financially supported by the Ile-de-France Regional Council, and the HPC resources of IDRIS under the allocation 2023-AD011014382 made by GENCI.
+This publication was made possible by the use of the Factory-AI supercomputer, financially supported by the Ile-de-France Regional Council and the HPC resources of IDRIS under the allocation 2023-AD011014382 made by GENCI.

 ## Citation